Nissi-Olugbode/Order-data-analysis/README.md

 ### Insight
+From the data analysis it was observed that;
 - Technology category had the highest sales
 - West, Ontario and Prarie are the regions with the highest sales
 - Nunavut, NorthWest territories, Yukon are the regions with the lowest sales